Byron Buxton Player Props: Twins vs. Nationals

 Byron Buxton At The Plate

-- In 61.1% of his 18 games this season, Buxton has picked up at least one hit.
-He's also had five multi-hit games.

-- He has homered in two of 18 games played this season, and in 2.7% of his plate appearances.

-- Buxton has driven in a run in three games this year (16.7%), including two games with multiple runs batted in.
+- Buxton has driven in a run in four games this season (21.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.